Prompting Techniques

 Issue pinpointer

-Section titled “Issue pinpointer”Got a huge log file, maybe a screenshot, and you need to identify the bug?
+Section titled “Issue pinpointer”Got a huge log file, maybe a screenshot, and need to identify the bug?
 Paste everything you have into your agent prompt and tell it to find the exact log lines itself.